 You may find the following videos helpful in relighting your pilot

-If you continue to have difficulty we can schedule a service visit to address your needs.
+If you are continuing to have difficulty, we can schedule a service visit to address your needs.